Neolithic Period (-2000-4000 B.C.) Flints (shaped stones for hunting and shaping tools)

 Please Note - This is not intended to be the definitive guide to the history of Richmond, we are willing to accept additional information or to be corrected where necessary.
 If you know something that may be of interest please use the contact form

-Compiled by the late Joan Wyllie of Richmond Online.
+Compiled by the late Joan Wyllie for Richmond Online.